theobori-cafe/theobori.cafe/posts/esoteric.md

 ## Humans Only

 Despite all the hype surrounding generative AI, I get the impression that esoteric languages remain a field studied largely by human minds alone.
 This can be explained by the lack of commercial objectives; after all, the authors and developers of these languages aren’t getting paid.
 Furthermore, it’s a subject that doesn’t interest companies because they can’t make a profit from it, and it’s not a topic that comes up in business settings either.
 It’s not a mainstream computer science subject, and demand is very low.
-In the end, only enthusiasts and the curious remain—those who simply want to have fun.
+In the end, only enthusiasts and the curious remain, those who simply want to have fun.

 An esoteric programming language that isn’t a product of the human mind loses all its charm and appeal.
 These languages are complex for the human brain, but much less so for an artificial brain, such as an LLM.

 ## Conclusion

 It was an interesting experience to explore the world of esoteric programming languages.
 I realized there is an active community and a large number of software projects.
-I didn’t delve any deeper—some languages are very complex—but if you’re curious, I invite you to check out the [Esolang](https://esolangs.org/) wiki.
+I didn’t delve any deeper, some languages are very complex, but if you’re curious, I invite you to check out the [Esolang](https://esolangs.org/) wiki.

 I plan to continue implementing interpreters and compilers for esoteric languages in the future!